 - Ceremony Options: Will you hold a traditional funeral with the casket present or would you prefer a memorial service?
 Where would you like the ceremony held?
 Should the deceased be embalmed?
 What type of music and readings would you prefer?
 Who will participate (clergy, pallbearers, speakers)?
 Will there be a procession?
 (Learn more about planning a ceremony)

 - Visitation Options: How many visitations would you prefer?
 Will the casket be open or closed?

 - Once you have decided on burial ceremony options, your funeral director will work with you to help you choose a casket or urn.
 Keep in mind that you are not required to buy these products from the funeral home.

 - If the funeral director will prepare an obituary for you, they will gather the information they need during the arrangement conference.
 The type of information they will need includes the survivors you want to be mentioned, the history of the deceased, and other personal information.
-For detailed information on writing an obituary, click here.
+See our page on writing an obituary.

-- Finally, one of the last remaining expectations of an arrangement conference is payment details.
+- Finally, one of the last remaining expectations of an arrangement conference is how to pay for the funeral.
 This can be one of the more stressful situations when a death occurs but there are options available to you to make this easier.
 If you have insurance policies, estate information, or if the funeral was pre-funded, make sure to bring any and all documentation with you to the funeral home.
 If you plan on paying in full, using a credit card, or financing the funeral, come prepared with your financial information on hand.

 Dealing with Family While Planning a Funeral Service